If you are experiencing a medical emergency, please call 911.

 CHILD, YOUTH, AND FAMILY COUNSELLING

-Bereaved families or individuals are offered a moderate number of counselling sessions with a registered clinical counselor who specializes in child, youth and family grief work.
+Bereaved families or individuals are offered a moderate number of counselling sessions with a grief companion or a registered clinical counselor who specializes in child, youth and family grief work.

 CHILDREN'S GRIEF GROUP

 Hopeful Hearts offers therapeutic support for bereaved children aged 5-12 who have experienced a loss of someone significant in their lives.

 Hopeful Hearts provides a safe, healing environment.
 It provides weekly opportunities for bereaved children to share their stories and grief experiences with other bereaved children.
 A Hopeful Hearts parent/guardian group runs simultaneously.
 Clinical counselors and trained volunteers provide educational information about children and grief as well as time and support to parents or guardians.